)

-Gamification is the practice of implementing gaming elements into your mobile app.
+Gamification is the practice of using what would traditionally be considered ‘gaming’ elements in your app in a non-gaming context.
 It can be used to get users engaged and focused on their goals, while optimizing for critical KPIs such as retention rate, sessions, churn, return on ad spend (ROAS) and improving the overall user experience.

 Gamification app design uses basic psychology to keep users engaged.
 Gamified mobile apps ensure that the user is rewarded with a sense of achievement that motivates them to return to the app and enjoy using it for longer.
 This gives you a competitive edge and enables you to achieve your growth goals.